24 April 2018

 Membership of ISWAN will provide Australia access to a network of 42 organisations and individuals involved in the welfare of seafarers all over the world.
 This shared knowledge and experience will be invaluable to further develop seafarers’ welfare in Australia.

 The Apostleship of the Sea (AOS) Regional Coordinators work with AOS National Directors and local Bishop Promoters, responding to the needs of seafarers in an ever-changing maritime world.
-The AOS recently held a Regional Coordinators forum in Rome, focussing on how to move forward as a global organisation in addressing issues related to seafarer welfares amid ongoing financial constraints.
+The AOS recently held a Regional Coordinators forum in Rome, focusing on how to move forward as a global organisation in addressing issues related to seafarer welfares amid ongoing financial constraints.

 Sister Mary Leahy was recently appointed as the Australian Regional Coordinator and attended this meeting.
 Two interesting highlights of the forum included a talk by Roberto Giorgi, V. Ships President.

 Mr Girogi provided his insights into current shipping trends, the impacts of current global economic shifts and the where the biggest movement of commodities are - Australia being included on this list.
 Knowing shipping trends greatly assists in providing effectively seafarers’ welfare services.

 For Sister Mary it was refreshing to hear Mr Giorgi focus such respect for the human element onboard or ashore, “Our assets are the people on board and ashore, so for us, a ship management company, the human element is the most important element of all”.
 A full transcript is available on the Vatican Radio website.

 The second unexpected highlight was Sister Mary’s chance audience with Pope Francis, whom she presented with a ‘Supporting Seafarers’ Hi-Vis vest.